Exceller/Severe_Wheater_Events_Project2/README.md

 ##### • The analysis has three figures

 ##### • All the code for the work is in the analysis document.

+### Publishing  

+The analysis is oublished to RPubs.com.

+The URL of the document is submitted to Coursera.